Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 • Bridging: Devices that serve as a high-performance network bridge without the wire.

-An UniFi access point can belong to more than one category.
+A UniFi access point can belong to multiple categories.
 The E7 Audience, for example, is an enterprise outdoor access point with mega capacity.

-What’s more, both U7 Pro XG and U7 Pro XGS each come with a 10GBASE-T uplink port as hinted by their model names.
+Furthermore, both the U7 Pro XG and U7 Pro XGS models each feature a 10GBASE-T uplink port, as indicated by their model names.
 Hinted how you might wonder?
 Let me elaborate on these seemingly cryptic monikers:

 • U7 is short for UniFi hardware with Wi-Fi 7 support.